-An intern must embody a commitment to professionalism, adaptability, and continuous growth.
+A student teacher must embody a commitment to professionalism, adaptability, and continuous growth.
 They should demonstrate respect for diverse perspectives, cultivate positive relationships with students and colleagues, and maintain an open mindset for feedback and reflection.
-A strong sense of responsibility and integrity is essential, as interns serve as role models in the classroom.
-By fostering a nurturing and inclusive learning environment, they not only support student success, but also contribute positively to the school community as a whole.
+A strong sense of responsibility and integrity is essential, as student teachers serve as role models in the classroom.
+By fostering a nurturing and inclusive learning environment, they support student success and contribute positively to the school community as a whole.